fi-uba-t3/kero/docs/installation.md

 ```

 `deploy-glfs` does the following Kubernetes operations:
-* Labels the storage nodes with `storagenode=glusterfs`.
+* Label the storage nodes with `storagenode=glusterfs`.
 By default, every node in the cluster is a storage node.
-* Creates a DaemonSets, which instantiates a GlusterFS server on every storage node.
+* Create a DaemonSets, which instantiates a GlusterFS server on every storage node.
-* Executes `gluster peer probe` from and against every storage node.
+* Execute `gluster peer probe` from and against every storage node.
-* Creates the StorageClass for GlusterFS with every node's `brickrootPaths`.
+* Create the StorageClass for GlusterFS with every node's `brickrootPaths`.
-* Binds the necessary ServiceAccount / ClusterRole
+* Bind the necessary ServiceAccount / ClusterRole
-* Creates a GlusterFS simple provisioner
+* Create a GlusterFS simple provisioner

 ## Configuring LDAP and user credentials